 DIY is a common theme in the FI community; I even have a Pinterest board dedicated to it.

-When it comes to DIY, though, I would recommend using your best judgement.
+When it comes to DIY, though, I would recommend using your best judgment.
 If it’s something like a craft, which doesn’t need to be totally perfect, DIY is a great idea.
 On the other hand, if you are dealing with a major project, such as remodeling your bathroom, you may want to seek the help of a professional.

 Of course, you could always research the subject and see if it seems like something you can handle on your own.
 It always may help to read comments from “real” people to see how their experience was.